simaalkan/simaalkan/README.md

 🦄 I have a proven ability to be detail-oriented, efficient in test execution, and clear in documentation.
 I am capable of handling complex technical challenges and adapting to new technologies.

 ⚡ I truly enjoy testing and finding bugs.
-I'm a reliable bug catcher, which earned me the nickname: the last bug bender.
+I'm a reliable bug catcher, hence the nickname 'the last bug bender' by my teammates.

-☁️ I'm from Türkiye and have been living in Gdańsk, Poland since 2024.

 🎓 I have a Bachelor of Science degree in Industrial Engineering at Bilkent University.

+<br><br>

 🌚 More about me,

+☁️ I'm from Türkiye and have been living in Gdańsk since 2024.

 🪩 In my free time, I mostly dive into long novels (finally got that focus back!) or unwind with shows, movies, and gaming.